Ciprofloxacin

 About Ciprofloxacin

-It is not advisable to stop this medicine suddenly to avoid unpleasant side effects.
-Inform your doctor if you have any lung disease, muscle weakness (myasthenia gravis), sleeping disorder or difficulty in sleeping (sleep apnoea), severe liver disease, or problem with alcohol or other prescription recreational drugs.
-Inform your doctor if you are planning to get pregnant, are pregnant or breastfeeding.
-If you experience any symptoms of an allergic reaction such as rashes, itching, swelling, shortness of breath, etc. you should contact a doctor immediately.
+Do not stop taking Ciprofloxacin suddenly, as it may lead to unpleasant side effects or a recurrence of the infection.
+Inform your doctor before taking Ciprofloxacin if you have any lung disease, muscle weakness (myasthenia gravis), difficulty in sleeping (sleep apnoea), severe liver disease, or problems with alcohol or other recreational drugs.
+Consult your doctor if you are pregnant, planning to get pregnant, or breastfeeding before starting treatment.

 Uses of Ciprofloxacin